Fnatic: Season 8

-After acquiring Zdravets "Hylissang" Galabov for the Support role during the off-season, the new Fnatic roster, now also featuring Mads "Broxah" Brock-Pedersen as the starting Jungler, saw immediate improvements to their performance, and would go on to win both the 2018 EU LCS spring title, as well as the 2018 LEC summer title, (The league rebranded halfway through the year) overcoming their rivals G2 Esports in spring, and Schalke 04 in summer.
+After acquiring Zdravets "Hylissang" Galabov for the Support role during the off-season, the new Fnatic roster, now also featuring Mads "Broxah" Brock-Pedersen as the starting Jungler, saw immediate improvements to their performance, and would go on to win both the 2018 EU LCS spring title.
+They would also win the 2018 LEC summer title.
+The league rebranded halfway through the year overcoming their rivals G2 Esports in spring, and Schalke 04 in summer.

-During MSI 2018 the team managed to make it past the group stage after a tie-breaker against the LCS champions, Team Liquid, but would be defeated in the playoffs after being clean swept by the LPL representatives and eventual tournament winners Royal Never Give Up, who at the time were widely considered to be the best team in the world.
+During MSI 2018 the team managed to make it past the group stage after a tie-breaker against the LCS champions, Team Liquid, but would be defeated in the playoffs after being clean swept by the LPL representatives and eventual tournament winners Royal Never Give Up.

-During the 2018 EU LCS Summer Split the team, in a very controversial decision, would be forced to bench Rekkles and promote their top lane substitute Gabriël "Bwipo" Rau to the starting position after new meta developments left marksmen heavily unfavorable across all levels of play, though the former would eventually return after the meta changes were partially reverted by Riot.
+During the 2018 EU LCS Summer Split the team, Fnatic would be forced to bench Rekkles and promote their top lane substitute Gabriël "Bwipo" Rau to the starting position after new meta developments left marksmen heavily unfavorable across all levels of play, though the former would eventually return after the meta changes were partially reverted by Riot.

-During Worlds 2018 Fnatic would made it through the Group Stage only losing once to the China's Invictus Gaming as well as losing the tiebreaker, and advance to the Playoffs Stage, where the team would successfully defeat China's Edward Gaming, 3–1, and clean sweep North America's Cloud9 in the semifinals match.
-After these victories Fnatic would reach the World Championship Finals, the first time since 2011, and the second time ever for any western team, where they would meet their Group Stage competitors Invictus Gaming again.
-IG would dominate them in every game and clean sweep the Fnatic to win the 2018 World Championship.
+During Worlds 2018, Fnatic would make it through the group stage only losing once to the China's Invictus Gaming as well as losing the tiebreaker, and advance to the Playoffs Stage.
+The team would successfully defeat China's Edward Gaming, 3–1, and clean sweep North America's Cloud9 in the semifinals match.
+After these victories, Fnatic would reach the World Championship Finals, the first time since 2011, and the second time ever for any western team, where they would meet their Group Stage competitors Invictus Gaming again.
+IG would win against Fnatic in every game and clean sweep them to win the 2018 World Championship.

 Season 9

 In the 2019 LEC spring split, Fnatic finished in 3rd place.
-In the summer split they reached the final, where playing against G2 Esports they were already leading 2–0 at one point, but finally lost 2–3.

-They played the 2019 League of Legends World Championship as 2nd seed from Europe, where they reached the quarter-finals, losing 1–3 against FunPlus Phoenix.
+In the summer split they reached the final.
+When playing against G2 Esports, they were already leading 2–0 at one point, but subsequently lost 2–3.
+They played the 2019 League of Legends World Championship as 2nd seed from Europe where they reached the quarter-finals, losing 1–3 against FunPlus Phoenix.

 Season 10

 In 2020, Fnatic reached the final in both the spring and summer LEC splits.
 In them, they lost 0–3 twice to the G2 Esports team.
 At the 2020 League of Legends World Championship, just like the year before, Fnatic reached the quarter-finals.
-They lost there against Chinese Top Esports, at one point leading 2–0, but finally losing 2–3 after an exciting match.
+They lost there against Chinese Top Esports, at one point leading 2–0, but losing 2–3 after the match.